JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

 <img class="image center" src="{% link assets/images/nm-reviews.jpg %}" alt="Reviews Screenshot"/>
 *Steam Review Breakdown.*

-Some highlights of popular media: a <a href="https://www.tiktok.com/@papachestyp/video/7253104695281995051" target="_blank" rel="noopener noreferrer">132k view TikTok</a>, a <a href="https://youtu.be/rh0NU1ry-d4?si=0l8ix5d9jf4J5z3M" target="_blank" rel="noopener noreferrer">feature</a> on the "*AlphaBetaGamer*" Youtube channel, and a <a href="https://www.youtube.com/watch?v=mveD7KgP4YY" target="_blank" rel="noopener noreferrer">full live playthrough</a> by Brazilian Twitch streamer <a href="https://www.twitch.tv/felps" target="_blank" rel="noopener noreferrer">"*Felps*"</a>, with 1.4 million followers.
+Some highlights of popular media: a <a href="https://www.tiktok.com/@papachestyp/video/7253104695281995051" target="_blank" rel="noopener noreferrer">132k view TikTok</a>, a <a href="https://www.freegameplanet.com/nothing_matters-downloadable-game/" target="_blank" rel="noopener noreferrer">feature</a> on the "*AlphaBetaGamer*" Youtube channel, and a <a href="https://www.youtube.com/watch?v=mveD7KgP4YY" target="_blank" rel="noopener noreferrer">full live playthrough</a> by Brazilian Twitch streamer <a href="https://www.twitch.tv/felps" target="_blank" rel="noopener noreferrer">"*Felps*"</a>, with 1.4 million followers.
 I was especially surprised by the positive feedback from Brazilian viewers/players.
 It was rewarding to see people resonate with my game despite the language barrier.

 <header id="implementation" class="major page-header"><h1><span class="number">5.</span> Implementation</h1></header>
-One of the main selling points of <i>nothing_matters</i> is that it contains a series of featured and polished minigames that often evolve over time.
-Although this is great for game development practice, the drastically different visuals and gameplay requires a large volume of ad hoc solutions that only serve small portions of the game.
+One of the main features of <i>nothing_matters</i> is that it contains a series of polished minigames that evolve over time.
+Although this is great for game development practice, the drastically different visuals and gameplay required a large volume of ad hoc solutions that only serve small portions of the game.
 This increases the usual overhead required to implement and debug small features and details that players may or may not notice.
 Here are some examples:

-<h4>Part I</h4>
+<h4>Part I: Retro</h4>
 <ul>
     <li>Framework to create arbitrary text, with parameters to control glitch effects, timing and screen location</li>
-    <li>Custom caret implementation for a more fitting aesthetic in certain input fields</li>
+    <li>Custom caret implementation for a more fitting aesthetic in certain input fields (frustratingly non-trivial)</li>
     <li>Modular and customizable AI framework for <i>Ping</i> paddle movement and chat (response to player messages, win/loss messages, score messages, etc.)</li>
+    <li>Positive and negative edge audio effect for keyboard presses (for Part I and II, with differing set of audio clips)</li>
 </ul>
-<h4>Part II</h4>
+<h4>Part II: MalusOS</h4>
 <ul>
     <li>Player stat tracking (serialized) and extensive scripted tutorial in <i>War Game</i> (minigame is completely optional)</li>
     <li>Voronoi-based gradient dissolve shader for <i>War Game</i> "kills"</li>
     <li>MalusOS app states serialized to player save, such as "read" tags in MalNews and Wax articles</li>
-    <li>A multi-staged side quest to unlock optional secret minigame <i>Flip Flop</i>, involving a functional command line with appropriate error messages for invalid commands</li>
+    <li>A multi-staged side quest to unlock optional secret minigame <i>Flip Flop</i>, involving a functional OS console with appropriate error messages for invalid commands and command parameters</li>
 </ul>
-<h4>Part III and Epilogue</h4>
+<h4>Part III: "9-5" FPS and Epilogue</h4>
 <ul>
     <li>Weapon sway effects based on movement speed and mouse movements for FPS</li>
     <li>Locational damage (i.e. head vs body) detection for high speed bullets</li>